Sugar Cookie Cutouts

 - Line the counter with a large sheet of parchment paper.

-- Place all of the dough on the parchment, top with another large sheet, and roll to exactly ¼ inch (about 6 mm) thick using your Birchberry Adjustable Rolling Pin.
-(The thickness is crucial for even baking—see notes.)
+Place all of the dough on the parchment, top with another large parchment sheet, and roll to exactly ¼ inch (about 6 mm) thick using your Birchberry Adjustable Rolling Pin.
+(The thickness is crucial for even baking—see note #12.)
 If you’re not using a Birchberry pin, you’ll need to roll in smaller sections, since most pins aren’t long enough to handle this dough all at once.

 - Slide the rolled dough onto a large cutting board or baking sheet, wrap tightly in plastic wrap, and chill for at least 2–4 hours or up to 1 day.
 (Any longer and the rolled dough may begin to dry out.)